hartmaj2/cs-tabor-is/denik.md

   - [x] Add Id to AllergenDto
   - [x] Update http requests accordingly
 - [ ] Implement diet section
-  - [ ] Load a list of participant diet dtos
+  - [x] Load a list of participant diet dtos
-  - [ ] Show them in table that lists allergens
+  - [x] Show them in table that lists allergens
+  - [x] Implement sorting in my custom div table
+  - [x] Add sort direction indicators to column headers
-  - [ ] Implement filtering by checking which diets I want to see (use a modal)
+  - [ ] Implement filtering by checking which diets I want to see (use dropdown box with checkboxes)
+    - [ ] Add div row with filtering options with text fields or dropdowns
 - [ ] Rename conversion methods from ConvertToSomething to ToSomething

 ### DONE: